 "All people everywhere are entitled to live in a clean, healthy and sustainable environment, to stand up for the environment without fear of persecution and reprisal, and to exercise their rights to access information, participate and access justice in environmental matters.
 Only a Stockholm + 50 process and outcome that affirms these truths and effectively mobilizes resources, governments, and people for the realization of the human right to a healthy environment can deliver a healthy planet for the prosperity of all."
-Michelle Bachelet, United Nations High Commissioner for Human Rights multilateralism that places human rights at its very centre, and the advancement of the human right to a healthy environment.
-The UN system plays an important role in this area by ensuring its actions are based on international human rights law and standards and by supporting Member States to fulfil their human rights obligations relating to biodiversity and the environment.

-• Enhancing participatory mechanisms to include all of society -- Enhancing people's human rights to participation, access to information, and justice as part of governance and decision-making processes is a key element for ensuring that the human rights of individuals and communities are respected and reflected in environmental matters.
-Achieving the multi-dimensional 2030 Agenda requires participation by all to create inclusive and transformative change and share knowledge, expertise, technology, and resources at all levels, starting in communities.
+Michelle Bachelet, United Nations High Commissioner for Human Rights levels, starting in communities.
 Successfully addressing the triple planetary crisis while leaving no one behind requires promoting the representation of, inter alia, women and girls, children and youth, Indigenous Peoples and local communities in environmental governance and strengthening procedural rights for meaningful participation, access to information, and access to justice in environmental matters for all.
 By promoting participatory reporting mechanisms on environment and climate commitments, a constructive sense of collective input can be achieved.
-In the same way that the implementation of solutions to the pandemic requires action and participation from all sectors of society, including Governments at all levels, the private sector, academia, civil society, and individuals - youth and women, in particular108 -- so too would solutions to the triple planetary crisis.
+In the same way that the implementation of solutions to the pandemic requires action and participation from all sectors of society, including governments at all levels, the private sector, academia, civil society, and individuals - youth and women, in particular - so too would solutions to the triple planetary crisis.
 At the same time, such solutions should safeguard human rights and ensure accountability for all actors, including businesses and through inclusive and human rights-based finance.